 - The power of the “Pattern” tool.
 You can use your own uploaded images to be used as pattern fill for your designs.
 Moreover, you will also be able to edit the image pattern and the patterns that already exist within the “Design Space” application to create your own unique and customized patterns.
 The “Edit Pattern” window allows you to adjust the resolution and positioning of the pattern on your design and much more.
 (Remember, to use the “Pattern” feature, you must use the “Print then Cut” approach for your project, with access to a printer).

 - Utilize the standard “keyboard shortcuts.”
-The “Design Space” application does have all the required tools and buttons (refer to chapter 2 for the list of all the buttons and their use) to allow you to edit the images and fonts but if you prefer to use your keyboard shortcuts to quickly edit the image, the “Design Space” application will support that.
+The “Design Space” application does have all the required tools and buttons to allow you to edit the images and fonts but if you prefer to use your keyboard shortcuts to quickly edit the image, the “Design Space” application will support that.
 Some of the keyboard shortcuts you can use include “Copy (Control + C),”; “Paste (Control + V),”; “Delete (Delete key),”; “Copy (Control + Z).”

 - You can utilize the “Slice” tool to crop the image.
 The “Design Space” application still lacks the “Crop” functionality, so if you need to crop an image, you will need to get creative.
 A good tip is to use the “Slice” tool along with the “Shapes” to get your desired image.

 - Change the position of the design on the Cutting mat.
 When you are ready to cut your design and click on the “Make It” button, you will notice that your design will be aligned on the top left corner of the mat.
 Now, if you are using a material that was previously cut at its top left corner, you can simply drag and move the image on the “Design Space” mat to meet the positioning of your cutting material.
 You will be able to cut the image anywhere on the mat by moving the design on that specific position on the mat.